Build predictable behaviour by teaching routines like curriculum content.

 Increase task initiation and reduce drifting by making the next step time-bound.

-Prevent one pupil’s behaviour from becoming a class event.
+Prevent one student’s behaviour from becoming a class event.

 Lower defensiveness by separating observation from judgement.